-Assisting in executing the mission of the School of Education are three academic departments: Elementary Education; Middle Grades, Secondary and Specialized Subjects; and Educational Leadership; and support units that include: the Curriculum Learning Resource Center, the Office of Teacher Education, the Office of Testing, the Office of School Services, The Research Center, The Academic Advisement and Retention Center, and the Early Childhood Learning Center.
+Three academic departments assist in executing the mission of the School of Education: Elementary Education; Middle Grades, Secondary and Specialized Subjects; and Educational Leadership.
+The School of Education also includes the following support units: the Curriculum Learning Resource Center, the Office of Teacher Education, the Office of Testing, the Office of School Services, The Research Center, The Academic Advisement and Retention Center, and the Early Childhood Learning Center.